Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 ### Level 5: Sorcerous Restoration

 When you finish a Short Rest, you can regain expended Sorcery Points, but no more than a number equal to half your Sorcerer level (round down).
-Once you use this feature, you can’t do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a Long Rest.

 ### Level 7: Sorcery Incarnate